hellwolf/yul-dsl-monorepo/README.md

   that provides an ergonomic programming environment for such EDSLs using linear-typed Haskell.

-* In the quest to provide an advanced, purely functional high-level programming language to the EVM ecosystem, the author embarked on a journey into creating this program known as **LoliYul**.
+* In the quest to provide an advanced, purely functional high-level programming language to the EVM ecosystem, the author embarked on a journey into creating this program known as **yolc**.

 STILL WORK IN PROGRESS
 ----------------------